Android-for-Python/Android-for-Python-Users/README.md

 [Android for Python Examples](https://github.com/Android-for-Python/INDEX-of-Examples) contains examples of some Android features as used from Python.
 These examples only run on Android.

-## KivAds
+## KivAds and KivMob
 [KivAds](https://kivads.readthedocs.io/en/latest/index.html) is a Library that allows you to monetize your Kivy Apps using Google Admob.
 To use KivAds [minor modifications to p4a](https://github.com/Guhan-SenSam/KivAds/tree/v1.0.0#requirements) are currently required.

+[KivMob](https://github.com/MichaelStott/KivMob) is a Library that allows you to monetize your Kivy Apps using Google Admob.
+The documentation for `android.gradle_dependencies` needs to be [updated](https://github.com/MichaelStott/KivMob/issues/115#issuecomment-1132929035).

 ## Other Resources